navipartner/docs/content/en/docs/retail/vouchers/how-to/email_templates/index.md

 ---
-title: "Set up Voucher E-mail template"
+title: "Set up Voucher E-mail templates"
 description: "This portion of the POS Academy instructs on how to set e-mail body that recipients of the voucher will receive."
 lead: ""
 date: 2023-08-17T09:50:24+02:00